 So, right here let’s imagine 1 second is lost in every label correction that leads to an average net positive gain of 3.8 seconds per label, resulting in a cost reduction of about 60%.
-And it matters when you achieve state-of-the-art performance for deep learning models that often requires millions of labeled images with best quality.
+And it matters when you achieve state-of-the-art performance for deep learning models that often require millions of labeled images with the best quality.

 QA PRODUCTION MODELS – AI-enabled Fully Automated Predictions

 The fully functional machine learning application is believed to be one that makes decisions independent without human interference.
 In this case the labeling process is entirely automated and all predictions would be decisions and this workflow chart would compress into a single step.
 However, such models operating in the real are not 100% accurate every time.
 While AI-based applications only reduce the need of human input but not eliminate completely.

 However, humans play an important role in machine learning, even after the deployment of models.
-Actually, data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in a sequential order.
+Actually, data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in sequential order.

 All they operate at the same time and interactively to form a sophisticated and complex workflow.
 And like any other mission’s critical system once the model has been installed it still needs to be maintained and updated on regular basis.
 And this is another scenario where predictions can fit into a big picture of building best deep learning models.

 Every prediction that a model makes in a real world application is accompanied by a confidence score.
 And models are great at showing us how confident they are in their prediction.
 Hence, you can set a confidence score benchmark to define how to treat a model’s prediction in production.
 A prediction with a confidence score above that benchmark will be considered as final decision without human intervention whereas a prediction below the confidence benchmark will go through a quality check assurance process.